Actions Speak Louder Than Goals: Valuing Player Actions in Soccer: : A framework for valuing player actions

+\end{uaidef} Given that we are usually interested in the value of an action for the team of the player performing the action, we use $V(a_i)$ to denote $V(a_i,x_i)$, where $x_i$ is the team of the player performing action $a_i$.

 The \frameworkname framework provides a simple approach to valuing actions that is independent of the representation used to describe the actions.
-The strength of the framework lies in the fact that it transforms the subjective task of valuing an action into the objective task of predicting the likelihood of a future event in a natural way.
-One possible limitation is that game-state transitions correspond to on-the-ball actions, whereas some off-the-ball actions (e.g., a smart overlap from a wing-back) can span several consecutive on-the-ball actions.
-As a result, accurately valuing such off-the-ball actions would require the additional step of aggregating the values of the constituting subactions.
+The framework's strength is that it transforms the subjective task of valuing an action into the objective task of predicting the likelihood of a future event in a natural way.